levieggert/FlumpOBJC/README.md

 FLMPView *flumpView = [[FLMPView alloc] initWithFlumpExport:flumpExport movieName:@"test3_movie"];

 That's it.
-Just add your flumpView to your view controller and call play.
+Just add your flumpView to your view controller and play.